conor-99/HackTrinity19Writeups/README.md

 ![Denovo 3](images/denovo3_1.png)

-If we run `strace ./denovo_v3` and then enter a serial key we discover something very interesting:
+If we run `ltrace ./denovo_v3` and then enter a serial key we discover something very interesting:

 ![Denovo 3](images/denovo3_2.png)